bradydwilton/UFOs/README.md

 * Country
 * Shape

-To the right of the table, which will be showing all data points by default when first visiting or refreshing the site, is an area to enter the filters.
+To the left of the table, which will be showing all data points by default when first visiting or refreshing the site, is an area to enter the filters.

 <img src='https://github.com/bradydwilton/UFOs/blob/main/images/no_filters.png'>